-As stated before, although Eula is a Cryo character, you should not play her as a Reverse Melt unit unless you are willing to accept that you are not going to perform to even half of Eula’s potential.
+As stated before, although Eula is a Cryo character, you should only play her as a Physical unit unless you are willing to accept that you are not going to perform to even half of Eula’s potential.
 All of her standard, and best comps, maximize her ability to do as much consistent and sustainable Physical damage as possible.

-All of Eula team comps need to fulfill these 3 conditions, and the rest is up to you:
+All of Eula team comps generally fulfill these 3 conditions, and the rest is up to you:

-- An off-field Electro applicator that can keep consistent Superconduct uptime for Eula throughout her rotation.
+- An off-field Electro applier that can keep consistent Superconduct uptime for Eula throughout her rotation.

 - 1-2 units that can battery Eula so she can Burst comfortably off cooldown without relying too heavily on her own ER%.

-- Offensive and defensive buffs that can keep uptime throughout Eula’s burst until her detonation.
+- Offensive and defensive buffs that can keep uptime throughout Eula’s burst until her explosion.

-From these conditions, we sort Eula’s compositions into different categories, based on her core unit: an off-field Electro applicator.
+From these conditions, we sort Eula’s compositions into different categories, based on her core unit: a Superconduct source (Electro applier).

-The original bread and butter Eula team comp.
-Most Eula teams that are easy and consistent to perform and play with decent quality of life rotations will follow this template.
-Fischl applies consistent, long-existing Superconduct with minimal field time, and the other units keep Eula damage high and consistent, or provide her with defense.
-Except for Eula, all other units are usually 4*, even the optional ones making it very F2P friendly.
+The original base Eula team comp.
+Most Eula teams that are easy and consistent to perform and play with decent quality-of-life rotations will follow this template.
+Fischl applies a consistent, long-existing Superconduct with minimal field time, and the other units keep Eula’s damage high and consistent, or provide her with defense.
+Except for Eula, all other units are usually 4*, making it very F2P friendly.
 4 Tenacity of the Millelith is one of Fischl’s better artifact sets in Eula teams, which is easily farmable with Pale Flame.

 Here are some popular variations of this template and how to play them.
-Do note these are suggestions, you can build different comps with this template once you understand more about how each unit performs in a Eula team setting.
+Do note these are just suggestions – you can build different comps with this template once you understand more about how each unit performs in a Eula team setting.

 A popular variation that allows consistent energy regeneration for Eula.
 The damage ceiling of this team is not the highest, but it is consistent, and the barrier of entry is quite low.
 Recommended if you just started playing Eula.